 Chapter Appendices

-Appx 2A: Model Plan for Implementation and Administration of the Criminal Justice Act (pdf)(word)
+Appx 2A: Model Plan for Implementation and Administration of the Criminal Justice Act (PDF)(word)

-Appx 2C: Procedures for Interim Payments to Counsel In Non-Death Penalty Cases (pdf)(word)
+Appx 2C: Procedures for Interim Payments to Counsel In Non-Death Penalty Cases (PDF)(word)

-Appx 2D: Procedures for Interim Payments to Counsel in Death Penalty Cases (pdf)
+Appx 2D: Procedures for Interim Payments to Counsel in Death Penalty Cases (PDF)

-Last revised (Transmittal 07-016) April 2, 2024
+Last revised (minor technical changes) January 2, 2024